- May 25

 Using the contact details in your site’s database, send email newsletters to your signees about how your work is progressing.
 You can also create a free blog to write updates on your site, tell the story behind your efforts, and detail other ways your supporters can help.

 Finally, include supplementary resources to rally additional supporters and build an online community.
-Create a forum on your site where people can engage with one another and share ideas.
-You might also try creating other forms of content, such as podcasts, webinars, vlogs and more, to provide additional information about your cause.
+Create a Wix Groups community on your site where supporters can engage with one another, share ideas, and stay coordinated around the cause.
+You might also try creating other content formats, such as podcasts, webinars, or vlogs, to provide more information about your petition.

 How to start a local petition in your city or county